Mapping the crypto market maker landscape: List of 32 market makers

 As Arthur Breitman, Co-founder of Tezos pointed out in his blog post, “The most natural way to subsidize price discovery in a market is to pay market makers to maintain tight, double sided quotes.
 A naive market maker constantly offering to buy or sell with a reasonable spread will naturally lose money to informed traders.
 Paying the market maker permits funneling a subsidy towards the most efficient forecasters.”

 So why is an efficient trading market for a token issuer’s tokens important?
-For token issuers who are trying to encourage the general public to adopt use their native token, a highly volatile and illiquid token could drive away potential users.
+For token issuers who are trying to encourage the general public to adopt the use of their native token, a highly volatile and illiquid token could drive away potential users.
 If would-be adopters are hit with a material penalty (in the form of slippage) just to acquire the tokens in the first place, or if the tokens are hard to acquire due to shallow order books, or if the value of acquired token holdings swings wildly, this could easily dissuade users from acquiring the token, and at very least, negatively impact their user experience.
 Similarly, traders who want to transact in the token may be dissuaded from acquiring the tokens due to the risk of material friction costs from transactions as well as the uncertainty of being able to trade out of positions efficiently.

 In order to improve token liquidity, most token projects, particularly those listed on the major exchanges, and newly launched or long-tail exchanges choose to hire professional market makers, while established exchanges will also incentivize market makers by providing low trading fees and even rebates.